centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 ### Libraries

 Some libraries are stored directly under the "/components" directory, without any classification into subdirectories.
-These libraries contains components that may be reused in other libraries but also in reports:
+These libraries contain components that may be reused in other libraries, but also in reports:

 -   /datasources: Contains all the datasources that will be used for the entire report project.
 Avoid defining datasources in multiple files